PolarsBear/parseaia/docs/index.md

 def myparsefunction(project, assetpath, filename):  # Create a function for parsing
-    print(assetpath + filename)  # This one just places all the paths in the assets dictionary
+    print(assetpath + filename)  # This one just prints all the filepaths

 myProject = parseaia.Project("Example.aia", parse_function=myparsefunction)  # Use the function when creating a project
 ```